jarun/buku/README.md

 ![Screenshot](markit.png)

 `markit` is a cmdline bookmark management utility written using Python3 and SQLite3. `markit` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
 I wanted the same database on my local system.
-However, I couldn't find any equally flexible solution.
+However, I couldn't find an equally flexible cmdline solution.
 Hence, `MarkIt`!

 The SQLite3 database file is stored in `$HOME/.cache/markit/bookmarks.db` for each user.